snorkman88/suntastic/README.md

 ## Solar Charger Circuit

 The solar charger circuit is designed to efficiently charge a battery using 5V solar panels.
-It incorporates Maximum Power Point Tracking (MPPT) to optimize the energy harvesting from the solar panels.
+It incorporates Maximum Power Point Tracking (MPPT) to optimize the energy harvesting from the solar panels. **TO BE DEVELOPED**

 ## DC-DC Converters

 ### Boost Converter

-The first DC-DC converter that is presented is a boost converter responsible for energizing the control stage.
-It is based on a [TPS610981](https://www.ti.com/lit/ds/symlink/tps610985.pdf?ts=1706487312837&ref_url=https%253A%252F%252Fwww.google.com%252F) from Texas Instruments and takes variable voltage seen at the terminals of the accumulator (i.e a supercapacitor) and converts it into 3.3V one.
+The first DC-DC converter that is presented is a boost converter responsible for energizing the control stage **ONLY**.
+It is based on a [TPS610981](https://www.ti.com/lit/ds/symlink/tps610985.pdf?ts=1706487312837&ref_url=https%253A%252F%252Fwww.google.com%252F) from Texas Instruments and takes variable voltage seen at the terminals of the accumulator (i.e a supercapacitor) and converts it into 4.3V one.
 This boost converter features a very low start-up voltage (0.7) and Iq=2uA when operating.

 ### Buck-Boost Converter